 The average cost of mail-order custom nightguards typically ranges from £50 to £100.

 In many cases, patients can save money without sacrificing quality by getting mail-order custom dental night guards.
-However, if you have a particularly severe case of bruxism, your best option may be to visit your dentist in person.
+However, if you have a particularly severe case of bruxism, or you need a night guard for braces, your best option may be to visit your dentist in person.

 You can read more in our full guide about the cost of night guards.